How to check if a file matches its proof

 - No match — the file is different, or you’re checking the wrong version.

-- A valid proof depends on the file contents, not the filename.
+- A valid proof depends on the file’s contents, not its name.

 What do "pending" and "confirmed" mean?

-"Pending" means the proof has been saved and is waiting for final blockchain confirmation.
+"Pending" means the proof is saved and is waiting for the final blockchain confirmation.
 This usually takes 1 to 2 hours.
-"Confirmed" means the process is complete and the record is permanently anchored.
+"Confirmed" means that final step is done and the record is permanently saved.

-Both refer to the same proof — the difference is just whether the final confirmation step has finished.
-Your proof is valid in both cases; "confirmed" simply means it’s now independently verifiable on the blockchain.
+Both refer to the same proof — the only difference is whether the last confirmation step has finished.
+Your proof is valid in both cases; "confirmed" simply means anyone can now check it directly on the blockchain.

 Create a proof from your own file.